Federal Public Housing Occupancy Standards

-*The LHA will be contacting you throughout the application process.
+**The LHA will be contacting you throughout the application process.
 Should your contact information change, you are required to notify the Office of Public Housing.
-If we are unable to contact you, you may be removed from the waiting list.
+If we are unable to contact you, you may risk being removed from our waiting list.

 Apply Online or Download Application

 The Lowell Housing Authority offers the convenience of online applications.
 To complete a secure electronic application please click on the button below to MyHousing, the Lowell Housing Authority’s third-party secure application portal.
 Once inside the portal, you will be able to complete the application.
 Before applying, please have all of your necessary documents with you.
 You will need the social security numbers, names, DOB for all family members, along with the preferences you are selecting.
 Please set aside at least 20 minutes when you begin the application.
 The application does not offer the ability to save and resume the application process.

 Applicants completing applications in person may do so at the Lowell Housing Authority’s Office of Public Housing located at: